PawelSpoon/EnergyMeter/evaluation.md

 - collect data, keep it for few months
 - create hourly, daywise, month wise analysis, keep that data forever (incl. backup)

+# remarks
+- i thought i can use i ahoy dtu for all invertors, but no.
+- the total values are comming from ahoy-dtu and would reflect the summ of all inverters but now they do contain only the 1500 and not the 1800 series
+- consequently i would need to add the values of 1500 and 1800 in the db

 # the flow
 - shelly 3em sends data channelwise every few 100ms
-- ahoy dtu sends data as whole every 30 seconds, or less based on connection
+- ahoy dtu sends data as whole every 30 seconds, or less often based on connection
+- open dtu sends data as whole more often then ahoy
 - node-red combines shelly 3em into one message into: meter
 - mode-red store ahoy messages into: pv
 - merge pv and meter measurements into tenminwise